Klangen82/Creality-Control/README.md

 # Creality Control Integration for Home Assistant

-This custom integration for Home Assistant allows you to monitor and control your Creality 3D printer directly from Home Assistant's interface.
-With it, you can keep an eye on your current print's status, pause/resume prints, and stop them altogether.
-This integration aims to bring convenience and remote monitoring capabilities to your 3D printing setup.
+This custom integration allows Home Assistant users to monitor and control their Creality 3D printers.
+It offers capabilities such as viewing current print status and sending pause/resume and stop commands directly from the Home Assistant interface.

-Features
+## Features

-Print Status Monitoring: Check the current status of your print, including progress, print time left, current layer, and more.
+- **Print Status Monitoring**: Track the status of ongoing prints, including progress, remaining time, current layer, and more.
-Control Commands: Pause/Resume and Stop your prints directly from Home Assistant.
+- **Print Control**: Directly pause/resume and stop prints from within Home Assistant.
-Notification Support: Get notified about print completions or issues right within Home Assistant (requires additional configuration).
+- **Notifications**: Configure Home Assistant to notify you about print completions or issues (additional configuration required).

-Requirements
+## Prerequisites

-A Creality 3D printer that is compatible with the integration.
-The printer must be connected to the same network as your Home Assistant instance.
+- A compatible Creality 3D printer connected to your network.
-Home Assistant Core 2021.6.0 or later.
+- Home Assistant Core 2021.6.0 or newer.

-Installation
+## Installation

-Download the latest release of the Creality Control integration.
+1. Clone this repository or download the latest release.
-Unzip the release and copy the creality_control directory into the custom_components directory of your Home Assistant installation.
+2. Copy the `creality_control` folder to your `custom_components` directory in your Home Assistant configuration directory.
-Restart Home Assistant to load the new integration.
+3. Restart Home Assistant to recognize the new integration.
-Go to Configuration > Integrations in the UI and click on the + Add Integration button.
+4. Navigate to **Configuration** > **Integrations** and click **+ Add Integration**.
-Search for Creality Control and follow the on-screen instructions to configure the integration with your printer's details.
+5. Search for "Creality Control" and input your printer's details as prompted.

-Configuration
+## Configuration

-During the integration setup, you will be prompted to enter the following details:
+You will need the following information to set up the integration:

-Host: The IP address of your Creality printer.
+- **Host**: IP address of your Creality printer.
-Port: The port used by your Creality printer for network communication (default is 18188).
-Password: The password for your Creality printer, if applicable.
+- **Port**: Network port for the printer (default: `18188`).
+- **Password**: Your printer's password, if set.

-Important Notes
+## Important Considerations

-Printer Online Requirement: The printer needs to be online and connected to the network to be added successfully to Home Assistant.
-Ensure your printer is powered on and properly connected to the same network as your Home Assistant instance before attempting to add the integration.
+- **Printer Online**: Ensure your printer is online and connected to the same network as Home Assistant for successful integration.
-Control Command Limitations: The pause/resume and stop controls can only be used when a print job has started.
-Due to Home Assistant's limitations, it's not currently possible to upload prints or initiate print jobs from Home Assistant.
+- **Control Limitations**: Pause/Resume and Stop commands are only functional when there is an active print job.
+Home Assistant does not support uploading print files or starting prints due to limitations.

-Support
+## Support

-For support, questions, or contributions, please visit the GitHub issue tracker for this integration.
+For support, questions, or contributions, please visit the [GitHub issue tracker](https://github.com/Klangen82/Creality-Control/issues).

-Disclaimer
+## Disclaimer

 This integration is not officially affiliated with Creality.
 Use it at your own risk.
 Always ensure your printer's firmware is up to date with the latest version recommended by Creality.

-License
+## License

-This Home Assistant integration is released under the MIT License.
+This Home Assistant integration is released under the [MIT License](LICENSE).